core-wg/coral/draft-ietf-core-coral.md

   The attribute value is stored as a text string literal.
-  If the Link Format attribute is language tagged (i.e. when the attribute name ends with an asterisk and the value is of ext-value shape), the literal gets the language set as an xml:lang property.
+  If the Link Format attribute is language tagged (i.e. when the attribute name ends with an asterisk and the value is of ext-value shape), the literal is encapsulated in a CBOR language tag (38).
 * int:
   The target attribute is processed as an ASCII encoded number and expressed as an integer literal.